Modified particle lifetimes as a signature of deformed relativity: Compatibility between the Clock Postulate and a Deformed Lorentz Transformation

-\textbf{\textit{Compatibility between the Clock Postulate and a Deformed Lorentz Transformation.}} To prove that Eq.\eqref{cp-lifetime} is indeed a DLT, we use the geodesic equation that determines the relation $x(t)$.
-To find it, we use a conserved quantity given by the spatial momentum $p=m\partial F/d\dot{x}$, as this expression is parametrization-invariant, we use the laboratory time as parameter and solve this equation for $dx/dt$.
+To prove that Eq.\eqref{cp-lifetime} is indeed a DLT, we use the geodesic equation that determines the relation $x(t)$.
+To find it, we use a conserved quantity given by the spatial momentum $p=m\partial F/\partial\dot{x}$, as this expression is parametrization-invariant, we use the laboratory time as a parameter and solve this equation for $dx/dt$.
 Finally, we use Eq.\eqref{cp-lifetime} to express this solution as a function of $\tau$, $E$, $p$ and $m$ as\footnote{In fact, the relation between a propagation distance $L_{xy}=|x|$, the transverse momentum $|p|=p_{\text{T}}$, the mass of a particle from the PDG $m=M_{\text{PDG}}$ and the proper time $\tau$ is the basis for the measurement of particles' proper lifetimes in accelerators \cite{ALICE:2023ecf}.
 Therefore, our result describes discrepancies that could emerge for measurements done with future experiments (with higher energies than those attainable today) and with better precision \cite{Lobo:2023yvi}.}

-This is basically the geodesic solution in the proper time parametrization.
+This is basically the geodesic solution in the proper time parametrization (the solution for the other cartesian spatial coordinates is trivial as we are considering one-dimensional motion).
 If we use the above expression along with \eqref{cp-lifetime} to calculate the Finsler function \eqref{finsler-function}, a direct calculation shows that for on-shell particles

 {\it This proves that the set of transformations given by Eqs.\eqref{cp-lifetime} and \eqref{cp-x} corresponds to an isometry in Finsler geometry, therefore, they constitute a Deformed Lorentz Transformation.}